xantov/py/README.md

 The following are sample input and output of the projects:

 **TIC TAC TOE**
+Now you can set game mode and rule, ie: Game mode 5x5 and rule 3, if player have 'XXX' or 'OOO' sequence in any possible range they will win the game.
+Next update: fixing computer best move
 ```python
 from TICTACTOE__ import TTT
 newGame = TTT()